spacemeat/humon/README.md

 There are performance implications for using `hu::Encoding::unknown`, especially if there is no BOM in the token stream.
 Humon has to examine bytes until it can determine the encoding, and then start over with a transcode operation.
 If you do know your encoding, do specify it.

 Some encodings (aliases or overlong encodings in some UTF-n formats) can cause unsecure behavior in some applications.
 You can be strict about checking for encoding legality.
-The checks are specified in a `hu::LoadParams` structure passed to `hu::fromString` or `hu::fromFile` or `hu::fromStream`, and are on by default.
+The checks are specified in a `hu::DeserializeOptions` structure passed to `hu::fromString` or `hu::fromFile` or `hu::fromStream`, and are on by default.
 When checking legality, overlong sequences are converted to canonical forms, and code points outside legal ranges cause an error.

     auto desRes = hu::Trove::fromFile("samples/sampleFiles/materials.hu"sv,
         { hu::Encoding::utf8, false });     // UTF-8, and disable Unicode checks